 After breakfast, explore downtown by foot.
 From Portland’s Saturday Market (open Saturdays and Sundays from March through December) to Pioneer Courthouse Square (Portland’s “living room”) and Governor Tom McCall Waterfront Park, you’ll find plenty of places to grab a bite to eat, shop for souvenirs or just sit and admire the city.

-Whatever you get, you can walk it off by strolling through the Pearl District (or to the nearest streetcar stop) to Northwest Portland, where another Beard Award winner, chef Vitaly Paley, has been delighting diners since 1995.
+Stroll through the Pearl District (or to the nearest streetcar stop) to Northwest Portland, where James Beard Award winner, chef Vitaly Paley, has been delighting diners since 1995.
 Paley’s Place is set in a Victorian home and seats just 50 people, so reservations are recommended; if the weather is nice, try for the front porch.
 From every seat, the focus is on fresh, Northwest preparations of seasonal ingredients.
 There’s a lot to choose from, and thankfully a tasting menu is available upon request.

 Try to save a little room for one of Portland’s favorite late-night treats at Voodoo Doughnut.
 From their bacon maple bar to their purple-licious “grape ape” doughnut, these sweet treats aren’t just for breakfast.
 And that’s a good thing, since the raucous location in the Old Town entertainment district is open 24 hours a day.